Self-sustaining traveling fronts for a model related to bushfires: Introduction

 Finally, we systematically study solutions that take a relatively simple shape, or whose dynamics are straightforward to describe.
 For example, fires that move in a given direction without changing shape, or whose temperature only increases constantly with respect to time.
 We show the non-existence of fires that steadily increase in temperature (vertical translating solutions, Theorem~\ref{ABSE}), non-existence of fires that move self-similarly (Theorem~\ref{sojdcmvvb-rw-SeeDeqwdf}), and the existence of infinite fire waves moving through a region (traveling wave solutions, Theorems~\ref{TRAVE} and~\ref{TRAVE.BIS}).
-The waves are always unbounded (as shown in Theorem~\ref{ABBOU}) and some numerical depictions are given in Figures~\ref{fig1}, \ref{fig2}, \ref{fig3}, and~\ref{fig4}.
+The waves are always unbounded (as shown in Theorem~\ref{ABBOU}).

-In terms of their stability or otherwise, the picture is quite complex.
-A natural notion of stability is to consider a wave stable if a perturbation of that wave converges back to it as time advances.
-This turns out not to be the case quite generically (Theorem~\ref{STAB:JU:TH}).
-On the other hand, waves are stable if the perturbation has a small support (Theorem~\ref{STA:TH1}).

 In the next section we state precisely these results and give a brief discussion for each of them.